YousefED/ElasticUI/docs/widgets.md

 ﻿**The project includes a number of widgets (directives) building upon the [ElasticUI components][1] for simple faceting and search.
 Try them out in the [demo][2].**

-**Reviewing how they work is a good way to get started with the project.**
+Reviewing how they work is a good way to get started with the project.

+You don't have to use these widgets or create your own directives to get started with your own front-end.
+Instead, you can **directly use the base [components][1]** in your front-end.
+I.e.: directly copy the _"raw equivalent"_ code below in your HTML, and edit markup there.

 euiSearchbox
 ---